hydephp/develop/docs/getting-started/quickstart.md

 ## Installing HydePHP using Composer

-The recommended method of installing Hyde is using Composer.
+The recommended method of installing Hyde is using Composer, which installs the required dependencies on a per-project basis.

 ```bash
 // torchlight! {"lineNumbers": false}